Murghab

 There is not much known about the people who created these ancient pieces of rock art but several archaeological studies have provided estimations.
 Despite often being referred to as Neolithic art, according to the studies of G. Kuhn, the themes and semi-figurative style is resembles in likeness to Paleolithic art.
 Furthermore, it is unlikely that these paintings could have been created before the first humans arrived in the Eastern Pamirs, believed to be somewhere between 8 000 and 5 000 B.C, which means that the Shakhty Cave rock paintings are more likely from the Mesolithic era.

-You can see this impressive Mesolithic painting at Shakhty Cave by taking a day trip from Murghab.
+You can see this impressive Mesolithic painting at Shakhty Cave by taking a day trip from Murghab or detouring from the Pamir Highway.
 You can get there by heading towards Khorog, by turning away from the main road to a remote gravel track.
 It eventually leads to the site of the Shakhty caves, located in a V-shaped valley surrounded by endless other V-shaped valleys and an arid landscape with very few landmarks.

 Travel to Murghab

-From the Kyrgyzstan side, you get a shared taxi from Osh to Murghab.
+From the Kyrgyzstan side, only private cars are available from Osh to Murghab and the locals cannot currently cross the border which means that the cars and drivers need to be changed in the neutral zone between the borders.
 Usually, taxi drivers try to leave very early at 4-5 in the morning to finish the trip during the daylight.
 Traveling time depends on the road conditions and may take up to 14-16 hours.
 Sary-Tash is the last Kyrgyz village in Alai Valley before crossing the border.
 The next village will be only after 400 km.
 It is best to get a meal there and stay for the night before the long and challenging road trip up to Pamir.

 After crossing the border control you will arrive at the highest pass in Central Asia called Ak-Baital (4655 m above sea level).
 On the way, you will notice some trucks going from Murgab to Kashgar in China through the Kulman pass.
 For a long time, this pass did not function, first due to the deterioration of the Soviet-China relationship and later due to the Civil war in Tajikistan.
 Onwards, you will drive along with the Tajik-Chinese border marked by wooden poles with barb wire.
 Those places were strictly guarded by the soviet guards and later by the Russians till the 2000s.